• Skip to primary navigation

 Its coffee and granita rolled in one.
 Oh!
 And there is no milk in this one (at least the ones I’ve tried), just espresso, with crushed ice.

-If you are a coffee-lover, skip the hot ones in the summer, and have this instead!
+If you are a coffee-lover, skip the hot ones in the summer, and have coffee granita instead!

 So, which one is your favorite among these traditional Italian desserts and pastries?
 Let me know in the comment section! 🙂